 - CAPTIVATE your clients, strategic partners and potential investors.

-In preparation for the next blog post, creating your own unique personas, we will be releasing our Persona Builder Guide, where you can complete a target audience section and begin to answer some of these important questions.
+In preparation for the next blog post, creating your own unique personas, we released our Persona Builder Guide, where you can complete a target audience section and begin to answer some of these important questions.
 To help illustrate the effectiveness of target audience marketing, we will also include examples from within the science industry in our guide.

-At the end of the blog series we will be hosting a webinar to give you even more neuromarketing insights and tips and answers your questions.
-On July 18th, at 11AM ET, join Jennifer Arnold, PhD, InnovaMap, Chuck Miller of The Market Element, and Jeff Lee, of C&EN BrandLab.
-Click to register!
+We also hosted a webinar to give you even more neuromarketing insights and tips with Jennifer Arnold, PhD, InnovaMap, Chuck Miller of The Market Element, and Jeff Lee, of C&EN BrandLab.
+Click to listen!

 We can’t wait to hear your stories about the new insights gained into your decision makers and how you have already started to put these insights to work.